AkPuLk0/BC250---Led-Progress/README.md

 ```

 Start a Steam download or a file copy from Dolphin.
 The terminal should display the detected source and its progress.

+On SteamOS, SteamOS update activity can also be detected through Atomupd.

+On Bazzite and CachyOS, SteamOS/Atomupd monitoring is automatically skipped.

 Stop the test with: